puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/variables.md

 {% task 3 %}
 We will write a manifest that will interpolate facter variables into a string assigned to the `$message` variable.
 We can then use a `notify` resource to post a notification when the manifest is applied.
 We will also declare a file resource.
 We can use the same `$string` to assign our interpolated string to this file's content parameter.

-Create a new manifest in your text editor.
+Create a new manifest with your text editor.

 	nano ~/facts.pp